Confucianism

-Confucianism, also known as Ruism or Ru classicism, is a system of thought and behavior originating in ancient China.
-Variously described as tradition, a philosophy, a religion, a humanistic or rationalistic religion, a way of governing, or a way of life.
-Confucianism developed from what was later called the Hundred Schools of Thought from the teachings of the Chinese philosopher Confucius (551–479 BCE).
+Confucianism, also known as Ruism or Ru classicism, is a system of thought and behavior originating in ancient China, and is variously described as a tradition, philosophy, religion, theory of government, or way of life.
+Founded by Confucius in the Hundred Schools of Thought era (c.
+500 BCE), Confucianism integrates philosophy, ethics, and social governance, with a core focus on virtue, social harmony, and familial responsibility.